KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Experimental results and discussion

-\textbf{Detection results}.
-Table~\ref{Tbl3} shows the evaluation results of the state-of-the-art detectors when trained and evaluated on our dataset.
-The results showed mean average precision (mAP) at Intersection over union (IOU) at 0.50 of both the validation (val) and the test set.
-IOU defines the overlap over union degree of two bounding boxes.
-From the Table~\ref{Tbl3}, we observed that the CenterNet with Resnet101 performed better than any other detectors.
-Moreover, in Table~\ref{Tbl4} we provide a class-wise performance on both the validation and the test set using the various object detectors.
-We observe that the ship class has the best performance among all the five classes as even after sampling it has relatively more instances.
-We also observe that FRCNN performs best for ship class with mAP of 82.83$\%$ in the validation set and mAP of 82.59$\%$ in the test set.
-As the samples of fishnet buoy are very small, it is difficult to accurately detect these objects.
-Therefore, fishnet buoy class has the least mAP among all the 5 classes.
-CenterNet performs best for fishnet buoy class with mAP of 47.44$\%$ on the validation set and mAP of 48.04$\%$ on the test set.
+Table~\ref{Tbl2} shows the evaluation results of the state-of-the-art detectors when trained and evaluated on our dataset.
+The results showed mean average precision (mAP) at an intersection over union (IOU) 0.50 and 0.75 for both the validation (val) and the test sets.
+Furthermore, in Table~\ref{Tbl3}, we present a class-wise performance analysis for both the validation and the test set.
+We observe that the ship class has the best performance among all the five classes because it has relatively more instances.
+As the samples of fishnet buoy are very small, it has the least mAP among all the 5 classes.
+However, the detectors trained with high resolution images show better performance in the fishnet buoy class.

-We also present the loss graphs of the two best performing models trained on the KOLOMVERSE.
-Figure~\ref{Fig20} shows the loss graphs of FRCNN (Resnet50) and CenterNet (Resnet101) models trained on the KOLOMVERSE.